 It’s a thought that has crossed our minds countless times too, and so we asked Dr. Serin (who’s also the co-founder and chief science officer of a pretty insane stress-relieving device—more on that later) to share four easy ways to care for our brains every single day.

 We all know that the things we ingest through our diet have a big impact on the functioning of our bodies—so is there anything we might be missing?
 “When it comes to supplementing the diet, I wouldn’t recommend a one-size-fits-all approach,” reveals Dr. Serin.
 “But if I were to make a general recommendation, most of us fail to get the right ratio of essential fatty acids.”

-Basically, we’re ingesting too many omega-6s (which you find in flaxseed, nuts and pumpkin seeds) and not enough omega-3s (found in cold water high-fat fish, dark leafy greens and avocado).
+Basically, we’re ingesting too many omega-6s (which you find in flaxseed, nuts, and pumpkin seeds) and not enough omega-3s (found in cold water high-fat fish, dark leafy greens, and avocado).
 “The fatty sheath that coats neurons is called myelin, and the smooth transition of electrical signals is dependent on that sheath being made of the right compositions of fats.
-If you have too many omega-6s, it sends the body and the brain into inflammation, which means brain function is far from optimised,” explains Dr. Serin.
+If you have too many omega-6s, it sends the body and the brain into inflammation, which means brain function is far from optimized,” explains Dr. Serin.

 First and foremost, get more sleep